Google Maps Alternatives

 4. OpenStreetMap

 OpenStreetMap (OSM) is a free, open-source, community-driven mapping and navigation app.
-OSM was created in 2005 and has since grown to include a global mapping community that includes activists, and more than hundreds of thousands of volunteers.
+OSM was created in 2005.
+It has grown to include a global mapping community with activists and thousands of volunteers.

 OSM maps include information about roads, buildings, parks, and other points of interest that are not available in Google Maps.
-This makes OSM a great app for hikers, cyclists, and those who like to explore the great outdoors.
+Overall, OSM is a great app for hikers, cyclists, and those who like to explore the great outdoors.

 READ MORE: OpenStreetMap Data: How to Download Crowd-Sourced OSM Data